Case Study: Richmond School District 38

 Empowering Your Community Through Information and Building Trust

-To hear more details from Kathyrn D’Angelo herself about what worked well for Richmond School District 38, check out Episode 2 of Bang the Table’s latest podcast, live October 31, 2017.
+To hear more details from Kathyrn D’Angelo herself about what worked well for Richmond School District 38, check out Episode 2 of Bang the Table’s podcast.

 In 2016, Richmond School District 38 concluded a 2 year online community engagement project focusing on school closures.